marcelpatrick/3rdPersonV2/README.md

 #### 3.2.2.4: Bind axis mappings to callback functions

 - Bind the Shoot action mapping to our Shoot() call back function
-- Declare our Shoot() callback function and call our PullTrigger function from within it ShooterCharacter.cpp
 ```cpp
 void AShooterCharacter::SetupPlayerInputComponent(UInputComponent* PlayerInputComponent)
 {